-- Avoid awakeFromNib if possible. - It is an acceptable place to initialize stuff for a UIViewController from a storyboard/.xib. - But try to put stuff in viewDidLoad, viewWillAppear: or the segue preparation code (prepareForSegue:sender:) instead.
+- Avoid awakeFromNib if possible. - It is an acceptable place to initialize stuff for a UIViewController from a storyboard /.xib. - You can also put stuff in viewDidLoad, viewWillAppear or the segue preparation code (prepare(forSegue:sender:)) instead.

 UIView'S frame

 Who's responsible for setting a UIView's frame?